 ✅ Largest P2P lending platform in Europe

 ✅ Secondary market allows selling of loans within hours

 What is Mintos?

 Mintos is a global peer-to-peer (P2P) lending marketplace based in Riga, Latvia.
-Since launching its operations in 2015, Mintos has grown rapidly and risen to the largest European P2P lending marketplace with over 38% market share.
-Mintos.
+Since launching its operations in 2015, Mintos has grown rapidly and risen to the largest European P2P lending marketplace with over 40% market share.

 Important to know is that Mintos does not originate loans or connect borrowers directly to the investors.
 Instead, Mintos works with existing loan originators (64 lending companies from 30 countries as of 2019) who offer their already funded current loans on the Mintos platform to private small-scale investors (like me!).

-Mintos has over 100,000 registered investors from 70 countries, each investing an average of 4600 EUR.
-The Mintos platform exceeded total investments of 1.044 billion EUR with 4.8 million new loans in 2018.
-Since its inception, more than 1.5 billion EUR have been invested in 6.9 million loans through the Mintos platform.
+Mintos has over 253,000 registered investors from 70 countries, each investing an average of 4400 EUR across 241 different loans.
+In 2019, investors on Mintos earned EUR 45 million in interest.
+Since its inception, more than 5.6 billion EUR have been invested in 6.9 million loans through the Mintos platform.

 My Mintos experience: monthly interest payments & interest rates